Question: What is Tiger Woods' Net Worth?

 That said, there are estimates of Woods' income since turning pro.
 According to Golf Digest, Woods, through the end of 2013, has earned $1.3 billion.
 That estimate of Woods' career earnings includes his golf winnings, plus off-course income such as endorsement deals, corporate outings, licensing fees and so on.

 It does not include any possible investment income.
-If Woods has invested his money in stocks or other investment vehicles (and surely he has invested quite a bit of money - that's one of the things rich people do with their cash), then that $1 billion could be even higher (or lower, if he didn't invest wisely).
+If Woods has invested his money in stocks or other investment vehicles (and surely he has invested quite a bit of money - that's one of the things rich people do with their cash), then that $1.3 billion could be even higher (or lower, if he didn't invest wisely).

 But those figures only get at Woods' gross income, not his net worth.
 Woods spends a lot of money, too: A $40 million house here, a $20 million yacht there.
 There are a lot of taxes to pay to various taxing authorities.
 He has everyday living expenses and travel expenses.

 And, of course, Woods has a lot of people to pay: Accountants and lawyers; managers and caddies; (presumably) maids, gardeners and similar attendants; and various other employees of Tiger Woods Inc.

 During the run-up to his divorce from ex-wife Elin Nordegren, there were many wild rumors that Woods would have to pay Nordegren a $500 million, $750 million, divorce settlement.
 Implying that Woods' net worth was $1.5 billion or upwards.
 Those wild reports were, in fact, wildly off-base.
 While Woods' income has topped a billion dollars, his net worth is much less than a billion due to all those expenses.